 How to use a beard trimmer

-When you’re sporting a beard, the beard trimmer is your best ally, and worth the expense of shelling out for the best.
+When you’re sporting a beard, a really precise beard trimmer is your best ally, and worth the expense of shelling out for the best.

 For a uniform result, you may need to go over several times.
 But be careful not to shear too close!